What’s the Best Cookware for Your Kitchen?

 Uncoated cast iron is that classic black, heavy cast iron that your grandmother used.
-When seasoned (Learn how to season a cast iron skillet), it makes a great alternative to nonstick cookware.
+When seasoned, it makes a great alternative to nonstick cookware.
 I wouldn’t cook eggs in it, but I use cast iron to cook just about every other substance that I don’t want to stick.
 Cast iron rivals my stainless steel skillet for the most-used cookware in my house.

 Enameled Cast Iron

 This type of coated cast-iron cookware was made famous by the beautiful colors of Le Creuset and Staub.
 They don’t have to be seasoned like uncoated cast iron, which makes them a bit easier to clean.

 When to use it: Braising, stewing, or making soups and stocks—porcelain-enameled cookware will do it all, and look good doing it.
 I also love my enameled Dutch oven for deep frying.